JonathanGribe/ThreatHuntingScenario_HostRecon/ReadMe.md

 ![notepad_image](https://github.com/user-attachments/assets/4995403f-ae7d-48c8-86ad-36486f17275f)

 ## Purpose:
-The purpose of this lab is to....
+The purpose of this project is to......